Maxwuxi/ICTTA/README.md

   journal={arXiv preprint arXiv:XXXX.XXXXX},
   year={2025}
 }
-## 📜 License
-This project is licensed under the MIT License.
-See LICENSE for details.

 ## 🙏 Acknowledgements
 We thank the authors of TENT and CTTA for their foundational work.